raford/pdxbikes/README.md

 The goal is to have this be a "full stack" data science project.

 The end result will be a time series analysis report, a slideshow presentation showing interesting findings, and finally a dashboard that allows the user to explore the data in a more efficient manner.

+The data used in this project comes from Nike's [Biketown](https://www.biketownpdx.com/) system data.